Jeremy-Leon/AutoTyper-OCR-Script/README.txt

 	Start(1.0) -> will type a character every 1 second
 	Start(0.1) -> will type a character every 1/10th second

-The script will then prompt you teo press the UP ARROW key to select the region of text you with to be typed.
-To select the region you will click on the TOP LEFT corner of the region first, followed by the BOTTOM LEFT coner of the region.
-Ensure the region contains all the text and doesnt contain anything it doesnt need to.
+The script will then prompt you to press the UP ARROW key to select the region of text you want to be typed.
+To select the region, you will click on the TOP LEFT corner of the region first, followed by the BOTTOM RIGHT coner of the region.
+Ensure the region contains all the text and doesn't contain anything it doesn't need to.

 The script will then promp you to press the DOWN ARROW key to being the typing, once your cursor is in the appropriate field press the down arrow key.